iqnite/yt-dlp-ui/README.md

 ## AI Usage Disclaimer

-This project is made by a human developer and is not "vibe-coded".
+This project was built by a human developer and is not "vibe-coded".
 However, AI tools were used for tasks such as boilerplate generation, code review, debugging, and research.
 AI outputs were carefully reviewed and adapted to ensure the quality and functionality of the application.
-All icons, graphics, and texts are completely hand-made.
+All icons, graphics, and texts are entirely hand-made.